bferrell/sloblackswan/content/black-swan-conclusion.md

 ### Beyond the Bestiary: Preparing for Unknown Unknowns

 Here's where we move from taxonomy to capability.
-If there are risk types we haven't encountered yet—and there almost certainly are—how do we prepare?
+If there are risk types we haven't encountered yet, and there almost certainly are, how do we prepare?

 #### The Antifragile Principle: Benefit from Disorder